IvanChernyshov/NistChemPy/update/README.md

 All requirements are listed in [requirements.txt](requirements.txt).

-[tqdm](https://tqdm.github.io/) is the only addition to NistChemPy and its dependences.
+[tqdm](https://tqdm.github.io/) is the only addition to NistChemPy and its dependencies.

 ## How to use